-You make an appointment to see a New York City commercial space that, judging from some online photos, appears to be ideal for your business.
+You make an appointment to see a New York City commercial space that, judging from some online photos, is ideal for your business.
 It’s got a great location, reasonable rent, and just enough square footage.

-What is Loss Factor?
+What Is the Loss Factor?

 - New York City office space loss factors are generally between 20% and 40%.

-If you don’t see the USF listed in an ad listing a particularly appealing property, be sure to do a little calculating before making an appointment.
+If you don’t see the USF listed in an ad listing a particularly appealing property, be sure to do a little calculating before making an appointment or moving forward.